Gavin117/NFL-Chess/README.md

 From this we can make prediction about the results of future games.

-To update for current or next season edit wl.csv file.
+To update for current or next season edit win_loss.csv file.